breezy-weather/breezy-weather/docs/SOURCES.md

 Below, you can find details about the support and implementation status for features on each weather source.
 Note that no forecast above 7 days is reliable, so you should not decide based on the highest number of days available.

-> Note: The following features and sources are only available starting from (pre-release) v5.4.0:
-> - Sources: ATMO GrandEst, Atmo Hauts-de-France, AtmoSud, EKUK, EPD, Ilmateenistus

 ## Summary
 | Country/Territory                  | Source                                             | Supported features                                                                   |
 |------------------------------------|----------------------------------------------------|--------------------------------------------------------------------------------------|